 How Did He Earn "The Mailman" Nickname?

-Stetson Bennett’s catchy nickname could have had something to do with hats considering Stetson is a famous brand of western cowboys hats.
-It turns out Bennett’s epithet is hat-related, however, just not how you’d expect.
+Stetson Bennett's catchy nickname could have had something to do with hats considering Stetson is a famous brand of western cowboy hats.
+Heck, "Stet" would have been a good enough nickname for some.
+It turns out Bennett's epithet is hat-related, however, just not how you'd expect.

 Back when he was in high school, Bennett wore a U.S. Postal Service hat to an Elite 11 camp circuit.
 He and his family traveled more than 4,000 miles to cities like Miami, Washington, D.C., Atlanta, Orlando and Charlotte.